Niece Waidhofer Arches Back, Flaunts Ample Chest & Bodacious Booty In Steamy Snap

 The camera captured Niece from a side angle as she stood in a hallway in front of a door.
 Another open door was on one side of the hall.

-Niece gazed over shoulder at the lens while holding her hair in her hands.
-With an arch in her back and leaning with one leg forward and one knee bent, she flaunted her voluptuous bustline and perky butt.
-The also pose accentuated her small waist.
+Niece gazed over shoulder at the lens while holding her hands in her hair.
+With an arch in her back and one leg forward, she flaunted her voluptuous bustline and perky butt.
+The pose also accentuated her small waist.
 Light streaming in from the open door hit her skin, highlighting the sexy arch of her back.
 Her toned arms and shapely thighs were also on display.

 The post was an instant hit with Niece’s online audience.
 More than 34,000 of her fans hit the heart button within an hour of her sharing the photo to her account.